Pranav-Chaudhari07/Sem-3-Project-2025/README.md

 ---

 **Project Description:**
-The *Rental Room Finder for College Students* is a web-based platform designed to help students find affordable and verified rental rooms near their colleges.
-It enables owners to list rooms and students to search, filter, and book based on their preferences.
+The "Pathfinder" is a proposed personalized course recommendation system that uses a quiz-based approach to assess user skills, interests, and career goals, and subsequently recommends tailored learning pathways and courses.

 **Technologies Used:**
 - Frontend: HTML, CSS , JavaScript